shreeya227/Medical-AI/README.md

 # Glaucoma Progression Predicition from RNFLT Map

-This project investigates whether a single retinal nerve fiber layer thickness (RNFLT) map can be used to predict future glaucoma progression using deep learning.
+This project investigates whether a single retinal nerve fiber layer thickness (RNFLT) map can be used to predict future glaucoma progression using deep learning using the Harvard-GDP dataset.

 # Goal